axelarnetwork/evm-cosmos-gmp-sample/README.md

-## EVM <-> Cosmos Generam Message Passing Demo
+## EVM <-> Cosmos General Message Passing Demo

 Axelar supports pass general message from EVM chains to Cosmos chains.
 Axelar confirms the message from a EVM chain and forward the message as memo field via ICS20 packet.
 It currently support two integration methods:
-- Native chain: Axelar confirms and forward arbitrary payload to the destiantion cosmos chian.
+- Native chain: Axelar confirms and forward arbitrary payload to the destination cosmos chian.
 The receiver chain needs to add a middleware and implement a customize handler to decode and process the payload.
-- Cosmwasm: The message sender from evm chain needs to encode the payload in Axelar defined schema.
-Axelar confirms the payload and transates to wasm execute message.
+- CosmWasm: The message sender from evm chain needs to encode the payload in Axelar defined schema.
+Axelar confirms the payload and translates to wasm execute message.
 The receiver chain needs to add a general purpose ibc hook middle, which calls wasm to execute the message.

 This repo contains examples for both native and wasm integration.
 - multi send is a native integration example, it sends token to multiple recipients from evm chain to a cosmos chain.
-- swap and forward sends token and calls a cosmwasm swap contract on Osmosis
+- swap and forward sends token and calls a CosmWasm swap contract on Osmosis

 ### EVM
 Developer needs to deploy a smart contract that calls Axelar gateway to send cross-chain message,